Volunteer Your Time

 Summer Youth Program Activities Assistant

-Apply today to be a Volunteer Activities Assistant to a Carroll Center Camper.
-Volunteers will participate in our summer youth programs with teenagers who are blind both on our campus in Newton and on field trips in the Greater Boston area.
-Our students participate in various activities and field trips from archery, rock climbing, canoeing, amusement parks, arts & crafts and so much more.
-Click here to fill out the Volunteer Activities Assistant application form.
+Apply today to be a Volunteer Activities Assistant to a Carroll Center student.
+Volunteers will participate in our summer youth programs with teenagers who are blind or visually impaired.
+Our summer students participate in various activities both on our Newton campus and on local outings.
+Some examples might include archery, arts and crafts, sports, music, water fun, cooking and so much more.
+Click here to fill out the Summer Volunteer Activities Assistant application.

 Join our Carroll Store team where you will wait on customers, fill orders, stock shelves, and organize exhibits.

 All our students’ meals are served daily in our dining hall.
 Volunteers will serve as dining hall monitors, where their duties will include assisting students to obtain their meal trays, safely navigate the room, and return their trays to the serving area.
 Volunteers are needed Monday through Friday from 12:00 P.M. to 1:00 P.M.
 Consider additional time in either The Carroll Store or with administrative support.

 Grounds or Maintenance

 Corporate groups, college students and civic organizations often volunteer for a day or more to help improve the grounds of the campus, paint or do small repairs in our buildings.

 If you have a few daytime hours during the week, consider helping our staff with the various administrative duties around the Center, including; answering phones, performing data entry, maintaining files and assembling packets.

 Volunteers who have a specific experience in teaching individuals who are blind, in braille, or in assistive technology are invited to share their expertise as a volunteer.